Integrable systems, toric degenerations and Okounkov bodies: A K ahler structure on the family

 \subsection{K\"ahler structure on the family $\X$}

-As usual let $X$ be a smooth projective variety with $\lb$ a very ample line bundle, $L = H^0(X,\lb)$, and $R$ its homogeneous coordinate ring.
-Let $v$ be a valuation with one-dimensional leaves on $\c(X)$ and assume $S = S(R)$ is finitely generated.
+We are finally prepared to construct the K\"ahler structure on the toric degeneration $\X$ constructed in Section~\ref{sec-toric-degen}.
+Recall that $X$ is a smooth projective variety equipped with $\lb$ a very ample line bundle and we set $L = H^0(X,\lb)$ and let $R$ denote its homogeneous coordinate ring.
+Let $v$ be a valuation with one-dimensional leaves on $\c(X)$ and assume that the associated semigroup $S = S(R)$ is finitely generated.
 Also let $\Delta = \Delta(R)$ denote the associated Newton-Okounkov body.
 Since $S$ is finitely generated, $\Delta$ is a rational polytope.